FederalCSUMission/IL5DeploymentGuide/AzureDatabricks.md

           - Enable Autoscaling
           - Terminate after ** minutes of inactivity
       - Worker Type: Selection of worker nodes with type of nodes needed to support the workload.
-      - Driver Type: Same as worker nodes
+      - Driver Type: Same as worker nodes.